MarcGrol/golangAnnotations/README.md

 The golangAnnotations-tool parses your golang source-code into an intermediate representation.

-Using this intermediate representation, the tool uses your annotations to generate source code that would be cumbersome and error-prone to write manually.
+Based on this intermediate representation, the tool uses your annotations to generate source code that would be cumbersome and error-prone to write manually.

 Bottom line, a lot less code needs to be written.